hindu-comm/weblogs/manasataramgini/2014/05/2014-05-21_the-engineer-the-dead-fish-and-the-bag-of-earth-iv.md

 but they seem to be afflicted by deep fear and anxiety even without apparent triggering stimuli – as though a fear pathway is constitutively switched on.
-With my team I found that they showed a virus in their CNS associated macrophages and phagocytic microglia\!
+With my team I found that they showed a virus in their CNS associated macrophages and phagocytic microglia!
 I am taking help from the little ones Varoli and Jhilleeka to try to sequence the virus.
 I know how you have started to feel about our old friend Somakhya but it would be good if you could get him on board to help us with this down